-This was inspired by my Strawberry Rhubarb and Lavender Shortcake and pairs well with this Easy Homemade Strawberry Peach Lemonade.
+This was inspired by the summery flavors of Peach Cobbler Pound Cake, Strawberry, Rhubarb, Lavender Shortcake and pairs well with this Easy Homemade Strawberry Peach Lemonade.
 For more lavender goodness, you might also like the comforting Traditional Lavender Milk Tea or the luxe Lavender Lemon Drop Martini.

 Gorgeous floral flavors highlighted with vanilla extract and earl grey flavor make a perfect cake for any bridal or baby shower.

 - Culinary Lavender - For the best flavor and purest lavender, be sure to buy culinary grade lavender or use your own if you grow it.
 My own dried lavender is what I've used here but fresh is delicious and if you have it, use it.
 (Note: Do NOT use lavender essential oils for this.
 It can leave a soapy flavor that is unpleasant.)
 Read more about lavender here.

 - Earl Grey Tea- Regular or decaffeinated are both fine.
 Use a nice quality tea that you like the taste of.
 Earl grew is black tea flavored with bergamot.
 Bergamot and lavender are a wonderful flavor combination.

 - Butter - I've used unsalted butter here.
 If you use salted, reduce or omit the added salt in the recipe.

 How To Video

 Don't be daunted by the amount of steps.
 This is a simple, moist cake that combines the wet ingredients together, then the dry.
 The dry then get added to the wet and voila!
 Steeping the lavender and tea is the only extra step from a regular, basic cake recipe.

 Heat milk in a small saucepan to steaming, and remove from heat.